 - Deloitte, one of the largest professional services organizations in the world, conducted research revealing that only 20% of people are passionate about their jobs.

-- Gallup has estimated that actively disengaged employees cost our economy up to 350 billion dollars!
+- Gallup has estimated that actively disengaged employees cost our economy up to $450 billion.
 Imagine the impact if we could cut that number by 50% and add $175 billion back into our economy.
 This alone seems like a good reason to improve the quality of leadership in the workplace.

 But Wait, There’s More